2024 Italian motorcycle Grand Prix

 The 2024 Italian motorcycle Grand Prix (officially known as the Gran Premio d'Italia Brembo) was the seventh round of the 2024 Grand Prix motorcycle racing season and the fourth round of the 2024 MotoE World Championship.
-All races (except for both MotoE races which were held on 1 June) was held at the Autodromo Internazionale del Mugello in Scarperia e San Piero on 2 June 2024.
+All races (except for both MotoE races which were held on 1 June) were held at the Autodromo Internazionale del Mugello in Scarperia e San Piero on 2 June 2024.

-Practice session

-Practice

-The top ten riders (written in bold) qualified for Q2.